Best Late Night Food in Caulfield North Melbourne — 2026 Guide

 What it is: (late night food) The one that surprised us Cost: $14-23 per person Best for: parents who want food AND peace

-Worth knowing: The seasonal special ($17) — genuinely excellent Insider tip: Sunday morning before 9am is the sweet spot for no crowds.
+Worth knowing: The seasonal special ($17) — solid Insider tip: Sunday morning before 9am is the sweet spot for no crowds.

 The Caulfield North That Locals Know

-Residential suburb with Caulfield Park — one of Melbourne’s best inner suburban parks.
+Residential suburb with Caulfield Park — a popular option in inner suburban parks.
 Strong Orthodox Jewish community.
 The late night food options here reflect Caulfield North’s character.
 If you’re living in or near Caulfield North, you’ll find that the suburb rewards people who actually explore beyond the main strip.
 Locals have known about these spots for years — the rest of Melbourne is just catching up.

 6. Sol Union — 174 Margaret Crescent, Caulfield North VIC 3098